People

 Postdoctoral Researcher | Faculty of Education and Culture | University of Tampere

-“I am a human geographer and work as a post doctoral research fellow in the Academy of Finland funded The civic potential of climate mobility (HUMANE-CLIMATE) led by Kirsi Pauliina Kallio.
+“I am a human geographer and work as a post doctoral research fellow in the Academy of Finland funded The civic potential of climate mobility (HUMANE-CLIMATE) research project led by Professor Kirsi Pauliina Kallio.
 I have previously worked on discourses of mass tourism, natural force rhetorics and massification by media in tourist-refugee nexus in crisis, culturally sensitive tourism planning, suburban-aware development and mass tourist portrayals in the art of Erika Adamsson.
-My long term interest is the individual-mass(es) continuum in several contexts.
-Alongside research, I also have extensive experience of university teaching from Finland (University of Turku, University of Oulu, University of Lapland) and Denmark (Aalborg university).
+My long-term interest is the individual-mass(es) continuum in several contexts.
+Alongside research, I also have extensive experience of university teaching and supervising from Finland (University of Turku, University of Oulu, University of Lapland) and Denmark (Aalborg university).
 Before my academic career I worked as a part-time travel agent.
-My current research interests are concerned about different challenges such as climate change and traumas, their contextual understanding and how to promote co-living in the given circumstances for example with art-based methods or empathy as a tool.
-I am very interested in interdisciplinary collaboration and research.
+My current research interests are concerned about different challenges such as climate change and traumas, their contextual understanding and how to promote decolonizing pedagogy in education and co-living in climate mobilities with art-based methods or empathy.
+I am very interested in neurodiversity, intersectionality, interdisciplinary collaboration and research.
 I am affiliated to Space and Political Agency Research Group (SPARG), Spatial Socialization and Environmental Citizenship Research Collective (SPECS) and Research Network for Justice, Space and Society (JUSTSPACES).”

 Parrakas mies katsoo suoraan kameraan mustavalkoisessa kuvassa.
 Kimmo Härmä